What Do Quincy Jones, Serena Williams and Blockchain Have in Common?

 I’m thrilled to be at the forefront of this new technology that’s already disrupting our industry and reshaping how transactions are made and companies raise funds across the globe.
 The year 2017 was the real catalyst, bringing cryptocurrencies into mainstream conversations as bitcoin hit an all-time high of nearly $20,000 apiece in mid-December.

 Total crypto market cap briefly cracked $830 billion earlier this month yet has since receded to around $540 billion, with strong pressure being exerted by the global equities bull market.
 A record $33.2 billion flowed into stocks in the week ended January 24, according to investments data provider EPFR Global.
 U.S. stocks alone attracted $7 billion, while emerging markets saw inflows reach $8.1 billion, the second-highest amount recorded in a week.

-Competition among digital currencies is also heating up.
+Competition among the digital currencies is also heating up.
 Although bitcoin remains the top dog, it faces tough competition from the likes of Ethereum, Litecoin, Ripple and the other nearly-1,500 coins on the market today.
 It now accounts for about 40 percent of the entire market, down from almost 100 percent just a few years ago.

 What’s important to remember is that digital currencies are, at the moment, highly volatile and speculative.
 Unlike gold and other hard assets, they haven’t been tested in all economic backdrops.
 Bitcoin was created only in 2009, after the worst months of the financial crisis, and it’s existed mainly in an environment of rising equity prices and gradually improving economic conditions.
 How investors might use it in the next recession or major market correction is unknown at this point.